Uncertainty quantification: Aleatoric and Epistemic

 Aleatoric and epistemic uncertainty can also occur simultaneously in a single term E.g., when experimental parameters show aleatoric uncertainty, and those experimental parameters are input to a computer simulation.
 If then for the uncertainty quantification a surrogate model, e.g. a Gaussian process or a Polynomial Chaos Expansion, is learnt from computer experiments, this surrogate exhibits epistemic uncertainty that depends on or interacts with the aleatoric uncertainty of the experimental parameters.
 Such an uncertainty cannot solely be classified as aleatoric or epistemic any more, but is a more general inferential uncertainty.

 In real life applications, both kinds of uncertainties are present.
 Uncertainty quantification intends to explicitly express both types of uncertainty separately.
 The quantification for the aleatoric uncertainties can be relatively straightforward, where traditional (frequentist) probability is the most basic form.
 Techniques such as the Monte Carlo method are frequently used.
 A probability distribution can be represented by its moments (in the Gaussian case, the mean and covariance suffice, although, in general, even knowledge of all moments to arbitrarily high order still does not specify the distribution function uniquely), or more recently, by techniques such as Karhunen–Loève and polynomial chaos expansions.
 To evaluate epistemic uncertainties, the efforts are made to understand the (lack of) knowledge of the system, process or mechanism.
 Epistemic uncertainty is generally understood through the lens of Bayesian probability, where probabilities are interpreted as indicating how certain a rational person could be regarding a specific claim.

 Mathematical perspective

 In mathematics, uncertainty is often characterized in terms of a probability distribution.
-From that perspective, epistemic uncertainty means not being certain what the relevant probability distribution is, and aleatoric uncertainty means not being certain what a random sample drawn from a probability distribution will be.
+From that perspective, aleatoric uncertainty means that the probability distribution does not unambiguously point to a specific outcome or not being able to predict what a random sample drawn from a probability distribution will be, while epistemic uncertainty means that one does not know the relevant probability distribution because one lacks a basis for determining it.

+The figure below shows four different examples of aleatoric and epistemic uncertainty, visualized in two mathematically equivalent ways consisting of a triangle of subjective opinions from subjective logic and as a Beta probability density function.